aidv/realtek-8192cu-concurrent-softAP/README.md

 ## Why?

 The default firmware-realtek drivers in debian jessie do not support simultaneous AP and client mode.
-Similarly, the realtek 8192cu drivers don't support it by default.
+Similarly, the RealTek 8192cu drivers don't support it by default.
+Worse, RealTek drivers are using deprecated network stack and kernel API instead of nl32xx infrastructure, and need specific versions of wpa_supplicant and hostapd.
 So this repository has a tweaked version of the https://github.com/pvaret/rtl8192cu-fixes driver, and semi-automates the installation of the driver, hostapd, isc-dhcp-server and config files to get a (hopefully) working AP + client combination to save a lot of time and hassle.

 The initial directions to enable concurrent mode came from Aid Vllasaliu's excellent blog post here: http://randomstuffidosometimes.blogspot.com/2016/03/rtl8192cu-and-rtl8188cus-in-station-and.html

 ## Compatibility

-Tested under Debian 8.3 Jessie on a Beaglebone Black with 4.1.18 kernel with RTL8192CU chipset.
+Tested under Debian 8.3 Jessie on a Beaglebone Black with 4.1.18 kernel with RTL8192CU chipset, and under NOOBS Jessie install on Raspberry Pi 1A+ with 4.1.19 kernel.
 No guarantees but expected to work on other similar configurations and other hardware such as RPi too.
 Minimum kernel version of 3.11, and dkms support required.

 ## Pre-requisites